Anzá is Orosur’s flagship project.

 Tenure

-The Anzá project consists of seven licences (three granted and four applications) totalling approximately 207km2.
+The Anzá project now consists of three granted exploration licences and 33 licence applications totalling 399.4km2.

 LICENSE NAMESTATUSSTAGEAREA(ha)